Lori Loughlin's Daughter Vacationed on Billionaire USC Official's Yacht

 Caruso is the developer behind The Grove at Farmers Market and several other Los Angeles developments.
 His influencer daughter has 29,400 followers on Instagram and is CEO and co-founder (with her mother Tina, a former swimsuit model and designer) of the luxury swimwear line Gigi C Bikinis, launched in 2017.

 Born with hearing loss, Gigi Caruso was treated by doctors at USC's Keck School of Medicine.
-In 2015, Rick and Tina Caruso donated $25 million to the school to endow and name it the USC Tine and Rick Caruso Department of Otorlaryngology--Head and Neck Surgery, known for research and treatment of ear, nose and throat diseases.
+In 2015, Rick and Tina Caruso donated $25 million to the school to endow and name it the USC Tina and Rick Caruso Department of Otolaryngology — Head and Neck Surgery, known for research and treatment of ear, nose and throat diseases.